 Far From Heaven and Carol: Channeling 1950s Melodrama

-Far From Heaven (2002) and Carol (2015), directed by Todd Haynes, treat similar themes, such as female oppression characteristic of the 1950s.
-His films share many aspects of visual style distinctive to melodramas, which portray mundane and ordinary families, revealing female characters that not only resist hindrance on their freedom and desires, but also struggle with their emotions.
+Far From Heaven (2002) and Carol (2015), directed by Todd Haynes, treat a similar theme of female oppression characteristic of the 1950s time period the two films are set in.
+The films also share many aspects of visual style distinctive to the melodrama, which portrays mundane and ordinary families, revealing female characters that not only resist hindrance to their freedom and desires, but also struggle with their emotions.
 In Far From Heaven, a husband’s secret desire for men is paralleled with his wife’s interracial relationship with their gardener.
 In Carol, a young sales clerk on the path of self-discovery has a forbidden homosexual love affair with a wealthy and discontented suburban wife.
 These films cultivate a friction “between interior emotions and exterior restrictions, between yearning or loss and satisfaction and renewal” (Corrigan and White 327).
 They simultaneously deal with issues surrounding sexuality, gender, class, and race, where the ideal family serves as a form of repression.
 Looking specifically at these themes, I will discuss how Haynes, through style, uses key aspects from the melodrama genre to depict the confinements of the 1950s.

 Domestic bliss stylized to exaggerated perfection